olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 41. What is REST API?
 **Answer:**
+**Literal Definition:** REST (Representational State Transfer) is an architectural style for designing networked applications.
+It uses HTTP methods to perform operations on resources.

 REST (Representational State Transfer) is an architectural style for designing networked applications.

 **Principles:**